The pleura is a membrane. It lines the outside of the lungs and the inside of the chest. Pleural mesothelioma is cancer of the pleura.

 Pleural fluid caused by the tumor will be removed.
 This is repeated as needed.

-The only known way to prevent this cancer is to avoid asbestos or other fibers.
-People who could be exposed to asbestos at work include:
+The only known way to prevent this cancer is to avoid asbestos and hazardous fibers.

 American Lung Association

 Cancer Care Ontario

 Antunes G, Neville E, Duffy J, Ali N on behalf of the BTS Pleural Disease Group.
 BTS guidelines for the management of malignant pleural effusions.
 Thorax.
 2003;58:ii29

 Cugell DW, Kamp DW.
 Asbestos and the pleura: A review.
 Chest.
 2004;125(3):1103-1117.

 General information about malignant mesothelioma.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/types/mesothelioma/patient/mesothelioma-treatment-pdq.
 Updated July 30, 2018.
 Accessed August 29, 2018.

 Mesothelioma.
 American Lung Association website.
 Available at: http://www.lung.org/lung-health-and-diseases/lung-disease-lookup/mesothelioma/.
 Accessed August 29, 2018.

 Malignant pleural mesothelioma.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T116096/Mesothelioma.
 Updated January 2, 2018.
 Accessed August 29, 2018.